andrelouw/shawty/Documentation/AlbumListFeatureSpecs.md

-# Artist Feature
+# Album List Feature
-This page contains the specs and architecture for the Album feature.
+This page contains the specs and architecture for the Album list feature.

 Also see the [API page](API.md#artist-search) for more details on the data being used for this feature.